-Chef José Andrés likes to season after it cooks, believing this helps to accentuate the flavor of meat, in particular this slow-grilled, smoky rib eye.
+Chef José Andrés likes to season his steak after it cooks, claiming that this helps to accentuate the flavor of meat, and particularly this slow-grilled, smoky rib eye.

 Place the rib eye on a work surface and let stand for 1 hour to come to room temperature.